-- Through My Wells Fargo Deals, you can earn cash back in the form of a statement credit while you shop, dine, or enjoy an experience simply by using your eligible Wells Fargo Credit Card
+- Through My Wells Fargo Deals, you can get access to personalized deals from a variety of merchants.
+It's an easy way to earn cash back as an account credit when you shop, dine, or enjoy an experience simply by using an eligible Wells Fargo credit card.

 - Select “Apply Now” to learn more about the product features, terms and conditions

 - Matched For You are statements made by Experian and may not reflect Wells Fargo’s underwriting standards

 The Chase Freedom Flex℠ card has an introductory 0% APR on purchases and balance transfers for 15 months from account opening; after that, the ongoing variable APR is 19.24% to 27.99%.